Disneytoon Studios Movies List

 Disneytoon Studios History

 Disneytoon Studios was a subsidiary of the renowned Walt Disney Animation Studios.
 When it began, it was called Disney MovieToons.
-The company was formed in 1990.
-The reason for its formation was to help in the diversification of its movie and animation range.
+The company was formed in 1990 to diversify its movie and animation range.

-The parent company is Walt Disney which has been in existence since 1923 by 2 brothers, and it is the of the largest companies in the world.
+The parent company is Walt Disney, which has existed since 1923, when two brothers founded it.
+It is one of the largest companies in the world.

 Start of Operations

-In 1990 the company produced its first feature production with was a movie called Treasure of the Lost Lamp’’.
-The production was done in corroboration with Walt Disney Animation of France.
+In 1990, the company produced its first feature production, Treasure of the Lost Lamp.
+The production was done in collaboration with Walt Disney Animation of France.
 The movie was a theatrical release paired with the 1951 Donald Duck.

-The movie sales were good, and they exceeded the movie budget although the company had expected more.
-The reason why the sales did not meet the expected numbers was because of other movie releases at that time such as The Problem child which had better ratings.
+The movie sales were good, and they exceeded the budget, although the company had expected more.
+However, the sales did not meet the expected numbers because of other movie releases at that time, such as The Problem Child, which had better ratings.

 In 1994 the company released a sequel called The Return of Jafar’’.
 Its release and success caused a major change in the company because it started producing direct-to-video movies, a new area in the industry.
 This release served as the pilot of the animated Aladdin series.

-The release was very successful, and it grossed more than 4.6 million copies in less than a week.
-It was put on the top 15-selling videos of all time in the year it was released.
+The release was very successful, grossing more than 4.6 million copies in less than a week.
+In the year it was released, it was one of the top 15-selling videos of all time.
 This success made companies appreciate the value of direct-to-video productions, which had previously been given bad ratings.

 Change of Operations Structure

-In the same year, there was a change in its operations structure.
-The chairman of Walt Disney Studios which was the parent company departed from the company.
+In the same year, the company’s operations structure changed.
+The chairman of Walt Disney Studios, the parent company, departed.
 His departure resulted in a split in the company’s entertainment business, and Disney toon studios were moved to a newly created Walt Disney Television and Telecommunications.

-In 1997, there was another change in the structure of the company.
-The Walt Disney Television and Telecommunications group was split into Walt Disney Television(WDT) and Walt Disney Television Network(WDNT) with the two units reporting directly to the group chairman.
-Disney Movietoons were on the side of Walt Disney Television Animation.
+In 1997, the company’s structure changed again.
+The Walt Disney Television and Telecommunications group was split into Walt Disney Television(WDT) and Walt Disney Television Network(WDNT), with the two units reporting directly to the group chairman.
+Disney Movietoons was on the side of Walt Disney Television Animation.

-The same year, the Walt Disney Television Network(WDNT) released the Redux Riding Hood.
-It was a 15-minute animation movie that received an Oscar nomination in the short film category.
-In the same year, they released Beauty and the Beast which sold over 7 million copies in its first year of release.
+The same year, the Walt Disney Television Network(WDNT) released Redux Riding Hood, a 15-minute animation movie that received an Oscar nomination in the short film category.
+In the same year, they released Beauty and the Beast, which sold over 7 million copies in its first year of release.
 The movie has gone on to win 2 awards from 8 nominations.

 The following year in 1998, the company produced Pocahontas II: Journey to a New World whose storyline is about Pocahontas’s journey with John Rolfe to England.
 The same year, they released The Lion King 2, an animation about lion pride in Africa.
 The Lion King was a major success for the company because it grossed more than $ 465 million in all-time sales.
 In the first week of its release, it sold over 3 million copies.
 The company had expected this success due to the popularity of the Lion King series.